Klipper3d/klipper/docs/G-Codes.md

 - `SET_SERVO SERVO=config_name [WIDTH=<seconds>] [ENABLE=<0|1>]`
 - `SET_SERVO SERVO=config_name [ANGLE=<degrees>] [ENABLE=<0|1>]`

+## Manual stepper Commands

+The following command is available when a "manual_stepper" config section is enabled:
+- `MANUAL_STEPPER STEPPER=config_name [ENABLE=[0|1]]
+  [SET_POSITION=<pos>]
+  [MOVE=<pos> SPEED=<speed> [STOP_ON_ENDSTOP=1]]`: This command will
+  alter the state of the stepper.
+Use the ENABLE parameter to enable/disable the stepper.
+Use the SET_POSITION parameter to force the stepper to think it is at the given position.
+Use the MOVE parameter to request a movement to the given position at the given SPEED.
+If STOP_ON_ENDSTOP is specified then the move will end early should the endstop report as triggered (use STOP_ON_ENDSTOP=-1 to stop early should the endstop report not triggered).

 ## Probe

 The following commands are available when a "probe" config section is